Snaefell Mountain Railway: Incidents

 During the construction of the line in 1895, the steam locomotive "Caledonia" was being used to transport sleepers and rails up the line.
-Heading up the hill from Dumbell's Row, the locomotive began to slip about 20 metres up the hill, crashing through a bakery and into a greengrocers shop, causing significant damage to both properties.
-Both property owners and drivers were unhurt.
+Heading up the hill from Dumbell's Row, the locomotive began to slip about 20 metres up the hill, crashing through a bakery and into a greengrocer's shop, causing significant damage to both properties.
+Neither property owners nor drivers were hurt.

 On Monday, 27 July 2009, a vehicle carrying a mechanical excavator came into contact with wires supplying traction power to the Snaefell Mountain Railway and the Manx Electric Railway at a crossing in Laxey, according to portal site Manx.net.
 There were no injuries.
 Police and MER electrical engineering crews were at the scene of the incident, the report also said.
 It did not indicate what damage had occurred as a result of the incident.
 Service resumed the next day after temporary repairs to the overhead lines, which were permanently repaired over the next couple of weeks.

-On 30 March 2016, the unoccupied Snaefell Mountain Railway Car No.3 suffered a runaway from the Summit and derailed just north of Bungalow Station.
+On 30 March 2016, the empty Car No. 3 suffered a runaway from the Summit and derailed just north of Bungalow station.
 No injuries were reported, but the 121-year old tramcar was totally destroyed in the incident.
 30 passengers were left stranded at the Summit for a short time.